 Employees of the Madeline Island Ferry Line are skilled in a task unheard of by ferry boat captains of a century ago: they can size up a line of waiting vehicles and load them aboard a boat according to size and weight, in the most efficient manner possible.
 But with nearly 6,000 crossings made annually, they have had a lot of practice.

 An industry long-dominated by men, Madeline Island Ferry Line has taken a new turn.
 Women of the past, participated in this work by managing home and family, enabling captains to put in long days on the lake.
 Today women work in many aspects of the business: from ticket sales, to deck handing, and to piloting the vessels.
-There are four Coast Guard Licensed female captains who run the ferries between Bayfield and La Pointe, often there will be an all female crew.
+There are five Coast Guard Licensed female captains who run the ferries between Bayfield and La Pointe, often there will be an all female crew.

 The many passengers that have stepped aboard area ferry boats over the decades, have placed their trust in the skill and knowledge of vessel captains to take them safely to the other shore.
 And they have not been let down.
-A century-and-a-half of ferry boat crossings have a virtually disaster-free history.
+Over a century-and-a-half of ferry boat crossings have a virtually disaster-free history.
 Though Lake Superior can change within minutes from a placid pond to a raging sea, area mariners knowingly read the skies and safely maneuver their boats between ports.
 Today’s ferries carry regulation Coast Guard safety equipment, radar and marine radios.
 Crews are trained in man-overboard and disaster procedures.

 Once a common form of transportation for residents in all Chequamegon Bay communities, taking a ferry ride is an unusual experience for most people in the late 20th-century.
 But not so for the year-round and summer residents of Madeline Island.
 Here, the ferry is part of the local culture.
 These individuals plan their activities by the ferry schedule, and it even affects their conversation.
 Upon arriving at La Pointe for the summer season, it is common to hear a person report that they “arrived last night on the 8 o’clock boat.”